averycrespi/fabric-advanced-autopilot/README.md

 - The mod features extensive configuration for (almost) anything that you'd want to change
 - To access the configuration page, open the [ModMenu](https://www.curseforge.com/minecraft/mc-mods/modmenu)
   - Alternatively, you can manually edit the `advancedautopilot/config.json` file in your mod config directory
-- Note: in the configuration, _height_ refers to the vertical distance from the player to the ground, _not_ the player's Y coordinate
+- In the configuration, _height_ refers to the vertical distance from the player to the ground, _not_ the Y coordinate
-    - E.g. when flying above the ocean at a height of 150, the player's Y coordinate will be approximately 150 + 65 = 215

 ### Limitations